 Last but certainly not least, you want to use colours to your advantage rather than the opposite.
 Colours combined in a certain way can make a graphic look special.
 The wrong colours mixed in a bad way, on the other hand, will bury your key messages and render the graphics utterly ineffective.

 There are colours that don’t work with each other.
-Adding grey text on top of a bright red shape creates something called visual vibration.
+Adding grey text on top of a bright red shape creates something called.
 The same visual vibration appears when you combine bright orange with green and other colours that don’t work together.
 The image will be too uncomfortable to see.

 On the other hand, some colours work really well together.
 Adding dark text to a light, slightly muted background is a great way to direct focus to the text.
 Sticking with analogous colours – colours that are close to each other on the colour wheel – is also a safe way to maintain a good balance in contrast.
 Combined with the previous tips we covered in this article, creating effective social media graphics is not difficult at all.